GeeLaw/vecole-redux/docs/library/arithmetic_circuits.md

 ## `GateHandle` type

-The alias of `unsigned`.
+The alias of `size_t`.
 Throughout the code, the `Gate`s are stored in an array (or more precisely, a `std::vector`), and they are reference by their index.
 It should be well noted that the handle is *always* the index of the gate in the `Gates` array.
 Such attention is important for input gates.

 N.B.
 A gate always belongs to some circuit, and its handle is circuit-specific.